Luketedwards/memorise-a-deck-of-cards/README.md

 ### Colour Scheme

-The main colours I used in developing this website are ...
-I chose these as I felt they gave the website a warm and inviting aesthetic.
-I also used another colour scheme once the game has began, opting for a green felt like texture behind the cards, and a wooden texture for the nav and footer.
+The main colours I used in developing this website are a darker and lighter shade of green, a soft purple and a warm white.
+I chose these colours as I felt they gave the website a warm and inviting aesthetic.
+I also used another colour scheme once the game has began, opting for a green felt like texture behind the playing cards, and a wooden texture for the nav bar and footer.
 I did this to imitate the appearance of a poker table.

 ### Typography